 The requirements addressed in this document apply to FCR providing entities providing FCR-N and/or FCR-D services.
+Each product offered must comply with the requirements specified in this document.

 The main requirements in this document are written in bold text within a box, as shown below: